vs-stephen-yang/edu-as-airsync-monorepo/packages/flutter_mirror/README.md

 Install Flutter SDK 3.3.10+

-checks your environment and displays a report of the status of your Flutter installation
+checks your environment and displays a report of the sta7tus of your Flutter installation

 ```
 flutter doctor